hunkim/es-gpt/README.md

 Run your search application and enter a query.
 The program will intercept the HTML results and send them to GPT3 to provide a reasonable answer.
 This method is convenient, but slower, as the program embeds the GPT3 answers on-the-fly.

 ## Contributing
 We welcome contributions from the community!
 If you have ideas for how to improve the Elasticsearch + GPT3 Answerer, please open an issue or submit a pull request.
+We love hearing from fellow search enthusiasts!

+## License
+This program is licensed under the MIT License